hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ### Why the clock is tricky

 WidgetKit budgets timeline reloads.
-High-frequency widget timelines (for example: 1–2 second timeline entries) can look great briefly, then get coalesced or throttled.
+High-frequency widget timelines (e.g. 1–2 second entries) can look great briefly, then get coalesced or throttled.

 On iOS 26 Home Screen, some hosting paths also freeze `TimelineView` schedules and can ignore long-running SwiftUI animations.